TheGreatAxios/brawl-migration/contracts/README.md

 ## Setup

 1. Run `cp .env.example .env` and copy the same private key in that you used in the root
+2. Run `forge solder install` to install Soldeer managed dependencies
-2. Run `forge compile` to make sure everything builds
+3. Run `forge compile` to make sure everything builds
-3. Visit https://sfuelstation.com and gas up your wallet on Nebula Mainnet & Testnet
+4. Visit https://sfuelstation.com and gas up your wallet on Nebula Mainnet & Testnet

 ## Deploying to Testnet